-This property was acquired 100% based on regional compilations of government geoscience data and are targeting porphyry copper-style deposits.
-In 2018, the Company completed preliminary mapping and sampling of soils and rocks.
-Three lines spaced 200 metres apart with samples were collected at 100 m intervals, a single silt sample and the collection of 10 rocks.
+This property was acquired 100% based on regional compilations of government geoscience data targeting porphyry copper-style deposits.
+In 2018, the Company completed preliminary mapping and sampling of soils and rocks over three lines spaced 200 metres apart.
 The soil sample results outline a sporadic elevated copper in soil anomaly (>200 ppm Cu) over the 600 metres covered by the sampling.
 A solitary silt sample located a further 400 metres to the north returned 545 ppm copper suggesting a possible additional extension to the area of anomalous copper.
 The sampling was discontinuous due to a series of large swamps.

-On March 1, 2019, the Company entered into a purchase agreement to acquire a 100% interest in two mineral claims adjacent to Commander's Henry Lee property.
+In March 2019, the Company entered into a purchase agreement to acquire a 100% interest in two mineral claims adjacent to Commander's Henry Lee property.
 The total consideration was \$56,500 (\$25,000 in cash (paid) and 350,000 Commander shares at \$0.09 per share for \$31,500 (issued)).
 The vendor retains a 1% net smelter return royalty and is entitled to receive a one-time royalty payment of \$1,000,000 upon the commencement of commercial production.
 The Company completed soil sampling and geological mapping in the fall of 2019.
 Results from this sampling returned elevated but discontinuous molybdenum and local copper values northerly from the current grid.
 Till cover is extensive and exposed bedrock is rare.